-ExMuse Me is a paranormal women’s fiction novel and is a women’s action and adventure tale from USA Today Bestselling Author Donna McDonald.
+ExMuse Me is a Paranormal Women’s Fiction and Fantasy novel, and the latest action and adventure tale from USA Today Bestselling Author Donna McDonald.

-AUTHOR NOTE: This story is both paranormal (think Pegasi and Dragons) and women’s fiction (think issues of aging).
-Many fantasy and romantic elements are also included.
-This is the third book in the Nine Heirs and a Spare series which has its roots in Greek mythology.
+AUTHOR NOTE: This story is a mix of paranormal, women’s fiction, and fantasy with some romantic elements included to make it a fun read.
+This is the fourth book in the Nine Heirs and a Spare series which has its roots in Greek mythology.
 You can count on the good guys (or rather good women) winning some of their battles, but that’s the only promise I can make.
-As with all my work, there will be some good laughs along the way.
+As with all my work, there will be lots of laughs along the way.

 Brain fog from a night spent not sleeping well made me think I was imagining the golden warrior blocking the hallway to the kitchen.

 “Why are you here?
 Go away,” the warrior ordered.

 I blinked a few times, but nothing made the warrior disappear.
 Athena, dressed in her solid gold breastplate and brandishing her golden sword, continued to stare at me.